yvesbraeckman/SSG/posts/article.md

 ---
-title: "Your document's title"
+title: Your document's title
-keywords:
-  - A keyword
-  - Another keyword
+Another: keyword
 author: The Zettlr Team
 ---